applyfmsec/cloudcvcsec/README.md

 Continuing with the example above, note that because the `Action` class from the cloud module defines the allowable HTTP verbs to be GET, POST, PUT and DELETE, we can authorize a user for all HTTP methods for a single endpoint in two equivalent ways: either through 4 policies that individually grant authorization for each HTTP method, or via a single policy that uses a wildcard (`*`) to grant authorization to all HTTP methods at once.

-Here is how we might check that those two policy sets are equivalent using `cloudz3sec`:
+Here is how we might check that those two policy sets are equivalent using `cloudcvcsec`:

 ```python
 from cloudcvcsec.cvc_core import PolicyEquivalenceChecker